ROARING FORK RIVER REPORT

 UPPER ROARING FORK- ASPEN DOWNSTREAM TO BASALT

-OVERALL RATING: 6 out of 10 though some local anglers would argue that it's rating at least an 8 out of 10.
-If you know the river well and enjoy pocket water fishing, this upper section of river is right up your alley.
+OVERALL RATING: 8 out of 10 If you know the river well and enjoy pocket water fishing, this upper section of river is right up your alley.

-THE SHORT AND SWEET: It's summertime and the fishing and water conditions are much, much improved now.
-In general, look for the fish to be stacked up in the softer water eating general attractor patterns.
+THE SHORT AND SWEET: It's the end of summer and the fishing and water conditions are much, much improved now.
+In general, look for the fish to be stacked up in the softer and shaded water eating general attractor patterns.
 Hatches are consisting of predominately caddis, PMDs, BWOs and midges.
-Stoneflies, PMD and BWO nymphs are also fishing well.
-And of course, don't count out the San Juan Worm either.
-Look for the fishing to go from 0-100 in no time flat!
-Right now it feels like the calm before the storm, where the locals and fish-bums are taking advantage of the conditions before the crowds of summer roll in in the coming weeks.
-Fish the softer pockets and seams and you'll get em!
+Caddis, PMD and BWO nymphs are also fishing well

 Look for nymphing to account for the majority of fish being caught.
 Like elsewhere on the Roaring Fork, it's all about stoneflies and caddis in the fast water and BWOs, midges, and PMDs in the soft water.
 Essentially, fish the big bugs in the roily pockets and the small bugs in the slower sections.